Chouffe/notes/network.md

 * Arbitrary TCP and UDP connections and listens
 * Thin wrapper around TCP and UDP
 * Network Swiss Army Knife
+* If it is not possible to get response from a port with `nc`, it will retry with exponential backoff until it exits

 ### Commands